Empress Guo (Cao Rui's wife): Regicide and aftermath

 Sima Zhao took action to strip Dowager Guo of even token authority while strengthening his own, changing the status of her pronouncements from orders to edicts and regulations to give his orders imperial authority while there was no Emperor.
 He then chose Cao Huan, the Duke of Changdao District, a grandson of Cao Cao, to be emperor.
 Even though Cao Rui's brothers still had issue while his selection raised the same concerns that Dowager Guo had raised about Cao Ju in 254, suggesting Sima Zhao didn't even bother to consult with the Dowager.
 There would still be a few more final acts to perform, an edict to have the court discuss Cao Huan's birthname Huang being too common a character (璜) to be made a name taboo which led to his name being changed to Huan (奐).
-On the 27th, she met with Cao Huan and he was enthroned.
+On 27 June, she met with Cao Huan and he was enthroned.